-How many backups should you have?
+How many backups should a company have?

 For guaranteeing further data durability, it is recommended to store at least one backup in a remote location, different to the company’s main systems.
 This way data will also be protected against disasters that can damage physical systems, such as floods or fires in data centers.

 On this matter, organizations can base their backup strategy on the “3-2-1” rule.
 According to this rule, organizations should:

 - Have at least 3 copies of their data.